 We use the \texttt{Delphes-3.4.2} code\,\cite{deFavereau:2013fsa} with some modifications for fast-detector simulation and the \texttt{ROOT6}\,\cite{BRUN199781} framework for our analyses.
 Since our benchmarks include light LLPs which will have high boosts at the $\sqrt{s} = 14$\,TeV LHC experiment, as observed in Fig.\,\ref{fig:LLPs-dist-14TeV-boost}, their decay products are expected to be highly collimated, and have very small opening angles between them.
 Moreover, when the decay products are highly displaced, they will have a very small physical distance between them in the $\eta$-$\phi$ plane, as has been identified in Ref.\,\cite{Bhattacherjee:2019fpt}.
 Smaller opening angles between the decay products will affect their isolation, and it also makes reconstructing the secondary vertex difficult.
-The Magnetic field present in the detector plays an important role in bending the charged tracks and affects the opening angle between the decay products.
-We, therefore, have to take into account the appropriate magnetic field present in the detector for correct simulation of such boosted LLP scenarios, or else, lose the most of them due to isolation.
-Since the CMS magnetic field is solenoidal, it is easier to implement in the \texttt{Delphes} code, and therefore from this point onwards we focus on the CMS detector geometry, perform our analyses and present results using the CMS MS. Charged particles are propagated in a magnetic field of $B_z = 3.8$\,T till the tracker edge of the CMS detector in the \texttt{Delphes-3.4.2} code, whereas further propagation till the HCal detector as well as propagation in the MS under the influence of the opposite magnetic field ($B_z = -3.8$\,T) are absent.
-We have therefore added these parts of propagation in the \texttt{Delphes} modules to take into account the full range of the magnetic field.
+Hence, the magnetic field present in the detector plays an important role in bending the charged tracks and affects the opening angle between the decay products.
+We, therefore, have to take into account the appropriate magnetic field present in the detector for correct simulation of such boosted LLP scenarios, otherwise we lose most of them due to the isolation.
+Since the CMS magnetic field is solenoidal, it is easier to implement in the \texttt{Delphes} code, and therefore from this point onwards we focus on the CMS detector geometry, perform our analyses and present results using the CMS MS. Charged particles are propagated in a magnetic field of $B_z = 3.8$\,T till the tracker edge of the CMS detector in the \texttt{Delphes-3.4.2} code, whereas further propagation till the HCal detector as well as propagation in the MS under the influence of the opposite magnetic field are absent.
+The magnetic field strength in the MS after the solenoid reduces significantly.
+From Ref.\,\cite{CMS:2009moq}, we use a conservative value of $B_z = -0.5$\,T in the MS. We have added these parts of the propagation in the \texttt{Delphes} modules to take into account the full range of the magnetic field in the detector.